stamphen/stamphen/README.md

-- Hi, I’m @stamphen (or Adam) and I'm currently a BYU student preparing for my mission.
+- Hi, I’m Adam and I'm currently a BYU student preparing for my mission.
 - I’m considering majoring in strategic management and minoring in both computer science and mathematics, but I'm not totally sure yet.
 - I love reading and being outside and would love to meet new people and learn as much as I can!